Graupl/graupl/docs/utilities/alignment.md

 # Alignment Utilities

-The alignment utilities provide a set of classes to adjust the `align-content`, `align-items`, and `align-self` properties of items.
+The alignment utilities provide a set of classes to adjust the `align-content`, `align-items`, and `align-self` properties of elements.

 ## Align content